 1 stalk spring onion (scallion), finely chopped into rounds

-In a large pot, bring the stock to the boil, then add the chicken thighs and ginger.
-Simmer for 15 minutes or until the chicken is tender, but cooked through.
-Carefully remove the thighs and coarsely chop.
-Return most of the chicken to the stock, reserving a handful aside.
-Add the creamed corn and using a hand blender, lightly blitz the soup until most of the chicken pieces have broken up.
-Add the corn kernels and the reserved chicken pieces (for texture) and bring the soup back to the boil.
-When the soup has reached a rolling boil, slowly pour in the egg mixture a little ribbon at a time, gently stirring through the soup as you go (the egg flowers will form while gently moving around the soup - too slow and you'll have a rubbery clump, too fast and you'll just have a cloudy soup).
+In a large pot, add the stock and ginger, then bring to a boil.
+Carefully add the chicken thighs and simmer for 15 minutes or until the chicken is tender and cooked through.
+Carefully remove the thighs and allow to cool slightly before handling, then coarsely chop, or shred the meat.
+Return the chicken pieces to the stock, then add the creamed corn and corn kernels.
+Bring the soup back to the boil and when it has reached a rolling boil, slowly pour in the egg mixture a little ribbon at a time, gently stirring through the soup as you go (the egg flowers will form while gently moving around the soup - too slow and you'll have a rubbery clump, too fast and you'll just have a cloudy soup).
 Continue until all the egg is poured into the soup.
 Season to taste with salt and white pepper, then remove the soup from heat to cool slightly before serving.

 To serve, garnish with more white pepper, a few drops of sesame oil and the chopped spring onions.
 Feel the life flooding back into your body!